 Welcome to Mothership: Parenting stories you actually want to read, whether you're thinking about or passing on kids, from egg-freezing to taking home baby and beyond.
 Because motherhood is a big if — not when — and it's time we talked about it that way.

 Yesterday must have been a very slow news day, because notoriously shameless gossip blog MediaTakeOut ran a sensationalist piece claiming that Beyoncé had gotten lip injections while pregnant with twins.
 “We’ve heard of your NOSE growing during pregnancy… but can it happen to your lips too??” the site wrote.
-The unfounded accusation, based off nothing except for a recent photo the star posted to Instagram, hit a nerve with Bey’s longtime publicist, Yvette Noel-Schure, who shut down the rumors in a strongly-worded statement provided to Gossip Cop.
+The unfounded accusation, based off nothing except for a recent photo the star posted to Instagram, hit a nerve with Bey’s longtime publicist, Yvette Noel-Schure, who shut down the rumours in a strongly-worded statement provided to Gossip Cop.

 Addressed to “MTO staffers,” Noel-Schure’s letter detailed the toll pregnancy takes on a woman’s body — the weight gain, the often dramatic change in blood flow, the fluid retention that causes swelling.
 “Do you know that often women’s gums get swollen?
 Do you know that it sometimes affects our speech, our ability to chew intently, and a host of other things?”
 Noel-Schure wrote.
 “But the sacrifice to our faces, our feet, and our entire bodies is something we welcome because we bring beautiful humans into the world who will one day combat your hate and negativity.”